gradle/guides/README.md

     # The command above will create a directory named `build/new-guide-repositories/creating-java-projects`
     cd build/new-guide-repositories/creating-java-projects

-In it's current format the Gradle `create` task will take care of creating the repository on GitHub, cloning the appropriate template for the guide type, substituting appropriate values and finally pushing the content upstream.
+In its current format the Gradle `create` task will take care of creating the repository on GitHub, cloning the appropriate template for the guide type, substituting appropriate values and finally pushing the content upstream.
 It will also take care of enabling the repository to be built by Travis.

 Once this has been done, _paste the link for this new repository into the guide's GitHub issue_ and let the author know that they have everything they need to begin writing.